- Date : 16/02/2020

 Based on factors such as age, gender, health, medical history, occupation, education, financial background, personal habits, hobbies, etc., the insurance company fixes the insurability and a premium amount.

 Step 4: Pay premiums regularly

 The next step is to pay regular premiums.
 In order to ensure uninterrupted cover and other benefits, it is important to never default on premiums.
-A delayed payment will lead to complications such as paying of fines.
+Delayed payment will lead to complications such as paying fines.
 Many missed payments could go on to mean a lapsed policy.

 One can pay premiums at varying frequencies like monthly, quarterly, half-yearly or yearly.
 Payments can be made online or through cheques.